honno/pipeline-testing-reference/README.md

 Let's assume in our scenario that we're not using the free and public `"https://docs.dagster.io/assets/cereal.csv"` endpoint for the latest cereals data, but a large and private endpoint.
 A major limitation to our smoke test is that it would be impractical to pull such a dataset when testing:

-* Using a live web endpoint means any downtime prevents testing
+* Using a live web endpoint means any downtime stops us running our test suite.
-* Large datasets might take a long time to both download and parse
+* Large datasets might take a long time to both download and parse.
-* Private endpoints should require authentication, which is impractical when running tests both locally and on CI
+* Private endpoints should require authentication, which is impractical when running tests both locally and on CI.
-* Any sensitive data could be leaked on CI logs
+* Any sensitive data could be leaked on CI logs.

-So we should create a minimal dataset that just looks like the kind of data we expect (e.g. [mock_cereals.csv](./mock_cereals.csv)), and then make the pipeline use that when testing.
+So we should create a minimal dataset that just looks like the kind of data we expect (e.g. [mock_cereals.csv](./mock_cereals.csv)), and then inject it to the pipeline when testing.
 We can use the the handy [`monkeypatch`](https://docs.pytest.org/en/stable/how-to/monkeypatch.html) fixture to inject this mocked data into our pipeline.

 > :information_source: <sub><sup><b>Note</b></sub></sup>
 >